 Certificate of Advanced Study in Foreign Language and Literature or Foreign Language and Area Studies: With the Certificate of Advanced Study in Foreign Language and Literature or Area Studies the College recognizes satisfactory completion of the equivalent of a minor field of specialization in the indicated language.
-To achieve the certificate, students must complete with a grade of C- or better six courses in the chosen language or area studies group beyond 103 (204 in Asian Languages).
+To achieve the certificate, students must complete with a grade of C- or better six courses in the chosen language or area studies group beyond 103 (204 in Asian Languages and Arabic).
 Although courses for the certificate may be taken on an S/CR/NC basis, “D” or “CR” level work will not be sufficient to satisfy course requirements.
-Students who place out of 204 must still complete the six-course requirement.
+Students who place out of 204 (205 for Asian Languages and Arabic) must still complete the six-course requirement.
 Courses that count toward the certificate and their distribution are indicated in the descriptions of the respective language department offerings in the Catalog.
 In order to be certified as having fulfilled the requirements, students must submit an application listing courses completed and intended no later than fall of the senior year.
-Applications are available on the department Web site.
+Applications are available on the department's web site.

 Courses of Instruction

 The following pages list courses offered at the College.
 They also contain general information about various departmental programs and their requirements for a major.
-In addition to departmental listings, offerings are organized by area studies, special courses of study, and by concentrations, interdisciplinary programs which complement, strengthen and build on departmental offerings.
+In addition to departmental listings, offerings are organized by area studies, which are special courses of study, and by concentrations, which are interdisciplinary programs which complement, strengthen and build on departmental offerings.
 Opportunities for Carleton off-campus programs follow.